aarontgrogg/NoLoJS/_components/accordion/basic/index.md

 ---

 # Accordion - Basic
-- Native HTML accordion, no special CSS required.
-- JS: No
+With no CSS or JS required, you can create a Native HTML accordion, including open and close actions.